Smail98/TutorialRepository/HowTheInternetWorks.md

                                                  to be used, Port 22 was selected
-4. File Transfer Protocol (FTP) :       does not use encryption. and as a result Port 21 is used when selecting a host
+4. File Transfer Protocol (FTP) :       does not use encryption. and as a result Port 21 is used when selecting a host Important Terms:
+DNS- The Domain Name System is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
+IP-
+Domain Names-
+Top Level Domain(TLD)-